amendelson/usc-course-spring-2019/week9/README.md

 ### Homework

 * Mapping Assignment 3: I want you to map some data related to your Final Project.
+Doesn't have to be something you'll necessarily use in your Final Project, just something related.
+Every group member needs to make their own map.
-You've got two weeks to do it, so I expect something good.
+	* You've got two weeks to do it, so I expect something good.
+* Story memo: 50-100 words about Final Project progress over last week